Policies and Information

 Academic Integrity Policy

-If a faculty member discovers that a student has committed an academic integrity violation such as cheating or plagiarizing, the procedures outlined in the Academic Integrity Policy of the School of Nursing and the College Academic Integrity Policy will be followed.
+If a faculty member discovers that a student has committed an academic integrity violation such as cheating or plagiarizing, the procedures outlined in the College Academic Integrity Policy will be followed.
 This policy outlines the faculty’s commitment related to academic responsibility, honesty, trust, fairness and respect.
 Academic integrity is the responsibility of all faculty and students enrolled in the Nursing program.

 Nursing Program Expenses and Transportation